Genderqueer and Menstruating

 I began bleeding at age 11, a really young and possibly tough time to “become a woman”, but it also meant that puberty began for me at age 10.
 Puberty is a time when identity is wrestled with, but I recall not liking things about “being a girl” even before that.
 As a young girl I was called “a pretty doll” by my mother and grandmother.
 I was dressed up in tights and dresses with ruffles and hard shoes.
 My hair was braided or curled with ribbons.
 I could not stand those clothes…if that was pretty I didn’t want it!
 All of it was humiliating and I couldn’t STAND the suffocating textures.
 Still, it was clear that I was supposed to like girly things and do girly things.
 I remember feeling split.
 Like, I did a good job projecting that image because I was the peacemaker in the family, but I DID NOT feel that way on the inside.
 Still, did I want to be a boy?
 Maybe there were just lots of other ways to be a girl…

 Then I got my period and it completely separated me from the boys in my family, who I perceived as getting to have the most fun.
 I immediately hated everything about it…the smell, the pads, the cramps, the exhaustion.
 To be honest I would disassociate during every period and figured everyone did.
-I plugged with a tampon as soon as summer swimming season started and that took away the bulky pads and the smell, but tampons still felt horrible…heavy, dry and crampy when inserting during my period.
+I plugged with a tampon as soon as summer swimming season started and that took away the bulky pads and the smell, but tampons still felt horrible…heavy, dry and crampy when inserted during my period.
 Even with all of their downsides, tampons helped me feel less like I was on my period.
-I was luckily “flat chested” and even though I shaved my legs so I could escape ridicule, I didn’t shave my armpits.
+I was luckily “flat-chested”, and even though I shaved my legs so I could escape ridicule, I didn’t shave my armpits.
 I decided I could still feel boyish but project “girl” enough to not be bothered by anyone.
 At the time I wasn’t aware of any of this.
 I didn’t have language for it at age 11 in 1986.
 I just did what I did, knew what I liked - and didn’t like - and tried to “fit in” without being miserable.

 When I started menstruating my mother handed me a book called “Our Bodies, Ourselves”.
 It broke down the binary differences between male and female…and that’s it.
 It talked about sex in terms of making babies and that’s it.
 Luckily, I discovered queerness and androgyny on my own by the time I was 16, but my relationship to menstruating, and my body did not improve.

-As a teen I explored my body with no shame or reservation.
-I knew it well and was not disgusted by it, but I had other thoughts and feelings others didn’t seem to have, so I shoved them away and that itself caused a great disconnect with my body.
+As a teen, I explored my body with no shame or reservation.
+I knew it well and was not disgusted by it, but I had other thoughts and feelings others didn’t seem to have, so I shoved them away, and that itself caused a great disconnect with my body.
 Even though I was sexually active I was not fully free, confident, or relaxed during any of it, (for years).

 During this time I was steadily flipping back and forth between feminine and androgynous (not exactly masculine, but I regularly felt uncomfortable with feminine) At age 15 I was also aching to have the baby that was calling to me in my dreams.
-I was fully in touch with my body’s ability to grow a human and I new I would be a natural mother.
+I was fully in touch with my body’s ability to grow a human and knew I would be a natural mother.
 Somehow I didn’t connect that desire with my period, at all.
 It was still just a nuisance.
 At age 24 I loved being pregnant, completely…feeling that altered state of creation every day for nine months was so fulfilling.
-Then creating milk with my body and feeding it to another human to sustain and grow their body was the greatest ecstasy (feeling of purpose and wholeness) I’ve ever experienced!
+Then creating milk with my body and feeding it to another human to sustain and grow their body was the greatest feeling of purpose and wholeness I’ve ever experienced (thank you oxytocin)!
 During that time I wore skirts…and it almost felt right, but not quite.
-I still had all the hang-ups about not wanting to shave my legs…a feeling of estrangement from my body…and a yearning not to be categorized as “feminine” or “masculine”…my gender expression was never quite right…but I was a mother…and therefore woman.
+I still had all the hang-ups about not wanting to shave my legs…a feeling of estrangement from my body…and a yearning not to be categorized as “feminine” or “masculine”…my gender expression was never quite right…but I was a mother…and therefore “woman”.
 What?!
 I shoved that away too because I didn’t know what to do with it.
 I am now 45 years old and a genderqueer mother of two - 20 and 15 years old - who is still exploring how I want to express my gender and how it relates to my physical body.
 I am forever grateful to pelvic steaming for unlocking this conscious exploration and expansion.❤️ Don’t worry pelvic steaming won’t make you question your gender if you aren’t already doing it!
 But it will allow you to gently approach buried and blocked feelings around your body and sexual life.
 It’s a beautiful thing!